Westland petrel: Other threats

 Power lines have caused the deaths of adult petrels from collision during flight.
 Commercial fishing is another source of threat because petrels are sometimes accidentally captured in fishing nets.
-This is a significant risk for Westland petrels, as they are known to interact closely with the fishing vessels and forage from fishery waste..
+This is a significant risk for Westland petrels, as they are known to interact closely with the fishing vessels and forage from fishery waste.

-Conservation status
+Conservation

 As of 2021, this species is regarded as being endangered under the International Union for Conservation of Nature Red List of Threatened Species.
 The Department of Conservation assessed its conservation status in 2021 as "At Risk: Naturally Uncommon" under the New Zealand Threat Classification System.